Frequently Asked Questions

 Sloan Summer Series is a summer-long program of weekly virtual onboarding activities designed to prepare you for the MBA experience, which takes place from mid-June to late August.
 While it’s not required, it is recommended to help acclimate to Sloan.
 In addition, International students MUST attend one required international student orientation session in August (you only need to attend one of the two sessions).
 Almost every trip will allow international students to attend one of these sessions.
 Check out the MBA Program Sloan Groups Calendar for upcoming Summer Series Events.

 No!
-Pre-f(x) trips are specifically planned to avoid conflicts with the Sloan academic calendar, including orientation for the Class of 2025.
-Any trips happening over Labor Day weekend with a start date of 8/31 will depart in the afternoon / evening after orientation ends.
+Pre-f(x) trips are specifically planned to avoid conflicts with the Sloan academic calendar, including orientation for the Class of 2027.
+Any trips happening over Labor Day weekend with a start date of 8/29 will depart in the morning, with the exception of the Azores and Barcelona trips, which will leave in the evening of 8/28.

 Additional Information for Students in Special Circumstances